Mexican Baseball League: Postseason

-Doping
+Performance-enhancing drugs

-Similar to MLB, the Mexican League has had issues with doping by several players.
+Similar to MLB, the Mexican League has had issues with performance-enhancing drugs by several players.
 Between 2012 and 2016, 45 players tested positive at the Mexican League's Prevention and Control of Substances program, all of whom were suspended according to the organized baseball anti-doping rule, headed by the Major Leagues.
 Even so, the league has been accused of "softening" its anti-doping policy to create a safe space for foreign ballplayers to continue their careers there.

 Allegedly, the league allows players to pay a fine equivalent to US$5,000, without suspension to make the positive test "disappear".
 This has caused controversy among the fans and media who have called for the firing of league president Javier Salinas.
 As recently as August 2019, a player has tested positive, and a press release informing the media of said situation has been handed out, while protecting the player's name.